-Wrongful birth is the term used by the courts to describe a claim that arises out of the birth of a child who wouldn’t have been born without negligent treatment.
-A wrongful birth claim is generally taken by the parents.
+Wrongful birth is the legal term to describe a claim generally brought by parents arising from the birth of a child who would not have been born without negligent treatment.

 - Failed sterilisation/vasectomy